-“You were born to be a politician,” Arnold’s father told her just days before he passed away.
-Currently, as she has since her election in November of 2010, she represents Marin County’s 5th District, which encompasses most of Novato and the nearby communities of Bel Marin Keys, Indian Valley and Black Point, on the Marin County Board of Supervisors.
-She served two terms on the Novato City Council prior to that.
+“You were born to be a politician,” Judy Arnold’s dad told her in the hospital just before he passed away.
+Arnold, who has worked in government-related positions all her adult life, is the county supervisor for Marin’s 5th District, which encompasses most of Novato and the nearby communities of Bel Marin Keys, Indian Valley and Black Point.